Supreme Headquarters Allied Powers Europe: 2003–present: Headquarters of Allied Command Operations

 Airlift support for SACEUR's travels is provided by the USAF's 309th Airlift Squadron at Chièvres Air Base, Belgium.

 In 2012 and 2013, NATO underwent a reorganization of the military command, and the land component commands at Heidelberg and Madrid were deactivated, the maritime component command at Naples was closed and the air component command at Izmir also shut down.

+In 2026, a Canadian woman working as an intern at SHAPE was arrested for espionage after a search of her home and workplace.